 - Long-term veterinary care.

-- A secure place to keep the cat for the first couple of weeks while she acclimates to your barn.
+- A secure place to keep the cat for the first couple of weeks while she acclimates to her new setting.
 This should be an enclosure like a tack or feed room.
 We can loan you an introduction cage if you need one.

-The $30 adoption fee for barn cats helps us cover some of their medical costs.
-Since many of these cats thrive in the company of other cats, we offer a $10 discount off the total when adopting more than one barn cat at one time.
+The $30 adoption fee for barn cats/working cats helps us cover some of their medical costs.
+Since many of these cats thrive in the company of other cats, we offer a $10 discount off the total when adopting more than one barn cat/working cat at a time.